wallisoft/OpenVPN-sh/README.md

 OpenVPN's Client package must be installed first from https://openvpn.net .
 Their linux client is command line only so I wrote this.

 TODO Add option to edit connection script to enable DCO support for example.
-Add installer options for desktops othen than Gnu.
+Add installer options for alternative desktops.